The One-to-One Sessions

-When booking your ticket to the conference, we ask that you choose one workshop for the afternoon, and we ask for you to pick 3 genre choices from the options below, and you should have at least an idea for a pitch for all of these.
+When booking your ticket to the conference, we ask that you choose one workshop for the afternoon, and we ask for you to pick 3 genre choices from the options below, and you should have at least an idea of a pitch/discussion points for all of these.
 We have given our attending agents the same list of genres, and asked them to select which are of interest to them - this is how we will match you for your one-to-one session.

 When allocating agents to writers, we will prioritise your first choice, then your second, then your third, and we will endeavour to allocate you at least your second choice.